Canan Dağdeviren: Conformal Piezoelectric Mechanical Energy Harvesters (PZT MEH)

-In 2014, Dagdeviren and her team developed conformal piezoelectric mechanical energy harvesters, which have been described as "mechanically invisible human dynamos."
+In 2014, Dağdeviren and her team developed conformal piezoelectric mechanical energy harvesters, which have been described as "mechanically invisible human dynamos."
 This project seeks to develop conformal piezoelectric patches integrated into personal garments to extract energy from body movements such as the motion of arms, fingers, and legs.
 In the future, this work could improve quality life for people and potentially provide environmentally friendly power.
 Since these energy harvesters are powered by human motion instead of battery power, the need for replacements and high risk/high cost surgical procedures to change depleted batteries could be eliminated.